comunica/Article-ISWC2023-SolidQuery/content/benchmark.md

 In total, there are 3.556.159 triples across all files, with an average of 22,62 triples per file.
 Even though this scale can be increased arbitrarily high, we notice that this default scale can already stress existing LTQP approaches beyond their capabilities.
+Furthermore, 27 query templates are provided which can be instantiated any number of times to simulate a query workload.
 For more details on properties of this dataset and its schema, we refer to the [SNB papers](cite:cites ldbc_snb_interactive, ldbc_snb_details).

+In summary, we introduce the following tools with SolidBench:

+- **Dataset generator**: consisting of SNB's existing generator, and a new dataset fragmenter.
+- **Query generator**: consisting of SNB's existing generator, and a new fragmentation-aware query template instantiator.
+- **Validation generator**: building on top of SNB's validator, produces fragmentation-aware correctness validation sets containing queries and expected results.
+- **Dataset server**: Convenient serving of fragmented datasets over HTTP.
+- **Benchmark runner**: incorporation into an existing benchmarking system for execution against query engines via the [SPARQL protocol](cite:cites spec:sparqlprot).

 <!--
 157210 files